 Direct Mail – Postcards and letters sent directly to potential consumers can still grab attention.
 This form of advertising can tie together well with information collected from a website.

 Posters – One of the areas of print media that remains robust is flyers and billboards.
 Plastering a high-density area with attention-grabbing posters can still command attention.

 The fact is that, although print advertising's overall impact has been lessened, it is very much still a part of our world.
 Most of us interact with print media every single day, even if we do not realise it.
-So how can you put that platform to work for your company?

 While it may only have become a topic of major contention over the last couple of decades, the last century has seen many inventions that have made it harder for print media to remain competitive.
 From the inception of the radio to the rise of the television, advertisers have found ever-more diverse ways to produce flashier ads through more stimulating mediums.